 1995 – Broken Men

-A full racing life of: criteriums, road-racing, cyclo-x and mountain biking, all comes to an abrupt halt because of Julian’s knee injury and Phil’s fractured spine.
+A full racing life of: criteriums, road-racing, cyclo-x and mountain biking, all comes to an abrupt halt because Julian and Phil's injuries.
 No amount of surgery, physio, pharmaceuticals, prehab/prehab gets them back on the start-line.
 And for good reason – they are not thinking about ‘Underlying Cause’

 "We have always wanted to be masters of technology, not slaves to it."